alexzhirkevich/custom-qr-generator/README.md

 ## Customization

-You can easily implement your own shapes and coloring for QR Code elements using math formula to decide if bitmap pixel needs to be dark.
+You can easily implement your own shapes and coloring for QR Code elements using math formulas.
 For example, this is implementation of Circle QR-pixels:

 <img src="./screenshots/circlepixels.png" width="256" height="256">